MrPowerScripts/MrPowerScripts.com/_posts/2019-01-01-docker-private-registry-portus.md

 If you're familiar with docker then you've probably used DockerHub.
 Dockerhub is AWESOME.
 I absolutely love (most) of it and what it does.
 DockerHub is simply a docker container registry.
 It's a place where you can store, pull, and share docker containers. {% include youtubePlayer.html id="gvaRfAqCfGY" %} It's not the only container registry.
 Google has their own container registry where you can upload your images.
 Microsoft and Amazon also have docker container registries.
 All of that is great, but what if you want to host your won docker images in a private registry.
 Those registries I mentioned have support for private accounts, but I'm going to reveal how you can host your own private container registry that you control.

 Want to automate this whole configuration process?
 I have a script that will set all of this up in 10 minutes!
 With some extra configuration that is very useful for a first install.
-Donate anything to [my Patreon](https://bit.ly/mrps-patreon) and [join my Discord Server](https://bit.ly/mrps-discord) to receive immediate access and skip reading the rest of this blog.
+You can [find a link to the script here](https://bit.ly/mrps-docker-registry).
+Enjoy!

 Two requirements: